Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 When we make decisions in advance, we're far more open and ready for the Holy Spirit to enter and do the heavy lifting for sermon prep.
 Our reluctance, uncertainty, and anxiety are lessened.

-When you do the same series of steps every time you start your sermon prep, you remove the decisions necessary to begin.
+When we do the same series of steps every time we start your sermon prep, we remove the decisions necessary to begin.

-Your resistance decreases because you know, without question, what your first 5 (or 10 to 20) minutes will look like.
-You're just committing to showing up for the first step of the ritual.
-And just like picking up the fiddle, without doubt, the next step follows.
+Our resistance decreases because we know, without question, what the first 5 (or 10 to 20) minutes will look like.

-The less you have to decide, the easier it is to simply begin—as thoughtlessly and painlessly as possible.
+The less we have to decide, the easier it is to simply begin—as thoughtlessly and painlessly as possible.

-So how do you create a sermon prep ritual?
+How do we create a sermon prep ritual?

-Grab your calendar at the start of the week—perhaps Sunday evening—and block at your sermon prep time in advance.
+Grab the calendar at the start of the week—perhaps Sunday evening—and block sermon prep time in advance.

-Be realistic about the time it takes you to read, reflect, study, organize, and write.
+Be realistic about the time it takes to read, reflect, study, organize, and write.

 Decide when you work best, block out the time in your calendar, and guard it fiercely.

-What kind of environment will make you feel relaxed and comfortable but still alert and ready to hear the Spirit?
+What kind of environment makes you feel relaxed and comfortable but still alert and ready to hear the Spirit?

 What kinds of "accessories" will make this time delightful and not merely utilitarian?